 Although Brant Kuithe has all the tight end skill sets in his arsenal, there are some areas for improvement and small causes for concern from his scouting report.

 At 6’2″ and 230 pounds, he’s on the small side for an NFL tight end.
-Compared to last year’s NFL Draft class, Kuithe is lighter than both Kylen Granson and Noah Gray, who were considered small tight ends in that class.
+Compared to the 2021 NFL Draft class, Kuithe is lighter than both Kylen Granson and Noah Gray, who were considered small tight ends in that class.